enviro-lab/ncbi-submit/README.md

 There are three main actions the script can do:
 * `file_prep`:
   * Prepares .tsv & .xml files for SRA, BioSample, & BioProject submissions
-  * Used to prepare all files for an initial submission to NCBI
+  * Used to prepare all files for initial submission to NCBI
-* `add_biosamples`:
+  * To add in biosample accessions and prepare for GenBank submission, include the flag `prep_genbank`:
     * Prepares .zip, .sbt, & .tsv files for GenBank Submission
     * Used to add BioSample accessions from a BioSample submission for a GenBank submission
-* `ftp`:
+* `ftp` submission or checkup:
   * Interacts with NCBI's ftp host to do either of the following:
     * `submit` data to NCBI databases
     * `check` on previous ftp submissions

 ### Setup
 The required parameters vary by which of the above actions you're attempting but at minimum require a `plate` and `outdir`.
-To limit the number of parameters required via command line, a `config` file must be used When running from the command line, one of the three actions (`file_prep`, `ftp`, or `add_biosample`) must be specified.
+To limit the number of parameters required via command line, a `config` file must be used When running from the command line, one of the three actions (`file_prep` or `ftp`) must be specified.
 With python, these are associated methods you may use on a single NCBI object.

 #### Python instantiation (not needed on command line):
 Note: This is the minimum required info for preparing data.
 Other parameters may be necessary for more functionality or other tasks.